jhellingman/tei2html/Wiki/AuxiliaryTools.md

 Issues:

   * Open quotes before SGML tags and non-letters go wrong.
-  * Can only handle double quotes (single quotes are much harder to automate as they need to be disambiguated from apostrophes.)
+  * Can only handle double quotes (single quotes are much harder to automate as they need to be disambiguated from apostrophes, but see below.)
+  *

+## `aposquote.pl` ##

+Perl script to replace ASCII single quotes with curly quotes or apostrophes.
+Will not handle all cases, and will need manual verification and corrections.

 ## `pgpp.pl` ##